What is Vulvodynia?

 - Nerve blocks.
 Women who have long-standing pain that doesn’t respond to other treatments might benefit from local nerve block injections.

 - Pelvic floor therapy.
 Many women with vulvodynia have tension in the muscles of the pelvic floor, which supports the uterus, bladder, and bowel.
-Exercises to relax those muscles can help relieve vulvodynia pain.
+Pelvic floor therapy (including kegel exercises) can relax those muscles can help relieve vulvodynia pain.